guhan/zerotociso/docs/NIST.md

 Provides guidelines and recommendations for effectively sanitizing or securely disposing of information stored on various types of media and devices.
 The document covers a wide range of media types, including hard drives, solid-state drives, magnetic tapes, optical media, USB drives, and more.
 It outlines different methods and techniques for sanitization, including clearing, purging, and destroying the media.

-## NIST SP 800-137
-NIST Special Publication 800-137, titled "Information Security Continuous Monitoring (ISCM) for Federal Information Systems and Organizations," is a document published by the National Institute of Standards and Technology (NIST) in the United States.
-It provides guidelines and recommendations for implementing an Information Security Continuous Monitoring (ISCM) program within federal agencies and organizations to enhance the security of their information systems.

-Continuous Monitoring Overview: The document outlines the concept of continuous monitoring and its importance in maintaining the security of information systems.
-ISCM Framework: NIST SP 800-137 describes the ISCM framework, which includes establishing a monitoring strategy, implementing security controls, conducting ongoing assessments, and reporting and responding to security incidents.
-Monitoring Objectives: It discusses the objectives of continuous monitoring, which include identifying vulnerabilities, detecting security incidents, measuring security effectiveness, and providing timely situational awareness.
-Monitoring Approaches: The publication provides guidance on various monitoring approaches, including automated and manual monitoring, and emphasizes the importance of risk-based monitoring.
-Security Controls: It highlights the role of security controls in continuous monitoring and discusses how organizations can use controls to protect their information systems.
-Ongoing Assessments: NIST SP 800-137 describes the processes involved in conducting ongoing security assessments, including vulnerability scanning, configuration management, and security assessments and authorizations.
-Reporting and Response: It discusses the reporting of monitoring results and the importance of timely response to security incidents and vulnerabilities.
-Integration with Other Security Processes: The document emphasizes the integration of continuous monitoring with other security processes, such as incident response, risk management, and security assessment and authorization (A&A) processes.
-Tools and Technologies: It provides insights into the tools and technologies that can support continuous monitoring efforts.
-Roles and Responsibilities: NIST SP 800-137 discusses the roles and responsibilities of various stakeholders involved in continuous monitoring, including system owners, security teams, and leadership.
-Compliance and Metrics: It addresses compliance with security standards and metrics that can be used to measure the effectiveness of the ISCM program.

 ## NIST SP 800-171
 NIST SP 800-171 has gained popularity due to requirements set by the U.S. Department of Defense regarding contractor compliance with security frameworks.